fbpx

 4. Social media

-Praise from current customers and/or brand advocates in the form of tweets, Facebook posts, Instagram comments, etc. Save every positive thing people say about your product or service via social media.
+Praise from current customers and/or brand advocates in the form of X and Facebook posts, Instagram comments, etc. Save every positive thing people say about your product or service via social media.
 This type of social proof is most effective for B2C products and services, but that doesn’t mean it never works for B2B.

 Social Media Examiner uses social proof on their conference landing page to show how many people are talking about the event year-round.